Forced by judge to surrender rifle, McCloskey has a new one

 ST. LOUIS (AP) — St. Louis lawyer and U.S. Senate candidate Mark McCloskey may have been forced to give up his old semi-automatic rifle, but now, he has a new one.

-McCloskey on Saturday posted on Twitter of photo of himself posing with an AR-15 at a gun store.
-“Check out my new AR!” he wrote.
+McCloskey on Saturday posted a photo of himself on Twitter posing with an AR-15 at a gun store.

-Last week, both Mark and Patricia McCloskey pleaded guilty to misdemeanors in a plea agreement.
-He was fined $750 and she was fined $2,000.
-St. Louis Circuit Judge David Mason also ordered them to surrender the weapons that were displayed at protesters, and he ordered the weapons destroyed.
+They pleaded guilty to misdemeanors in a plea agreement last week, and a judge ordered the destruction of the two weapons.

-Mark McCloskey announced in May he will run for the U.S. Senate in 2022.
+Mark McCloskey announced in May he will run for Senate next year.